 - PrioNet Canada Theological Colleges

-Your multipurpose UBCcard identifies you as a valid UBC student and is mandatory for student verification during exams.
-It also grants you access to:
+A UBCcard identifies you as an active student, faculty or staff member and is mandatory for student verification during exams.

 - UBC Bookstore e-Money purchases